 If that weren’t confusing enough, consider that e-commerce sales are exempt from VAT when the buyer lives outside the eurozone or when selling to a merchant located in another EU country (rather than an individual).

-Needless to say, these e-commerce sales tax rules make it time-consuming for online entrepreneurs to keep up to date with their filings and stay in compliance with laws.
+Needless to say, these e-commerce sales tax regulations make it time-consuming for online entrepreneurs to keep up to date with their filings and stay in compliance with laws.
 Even something as simple as determining where your company has nexus could be a full-time job.

 Get Help With E-Commerce Business Tax